curityio/spa-using-curitytokenhandler/DEPLOYMENT.md

 Download a [Trial License](https://developer.curity.io/free-trial) from the developer portal with access to the applications / token handler feature.\
 Rename it to `license.json` and copy it into the root folder of this project.

-Us the [Curity developer portal](https://developer.curity.io/releases/token-handler) to download one of the OAuth Proxy zip files to the root folder of this project:
+Use the [Curity developer portal](https://developer.curity.io/releases/token-handler) to download one of the OAuth Proxy zip files to the root folder of this project:

 - [Kong OAuth Proxy 2.0.0+](https://developer.curity.io/releases/token-handler?proxy=kong)
 - [OpenResty OAuth Proxy 2.0.1+](https://developer.curity.io/releases/token-handler?proxy=openresty)